wojo81/putpng/readme.md

 ## License

-This project is license under either of
+This project is licensed under either of

 - [MIT license](LICENSE-MIT)
 - [Apache license (Version 2.0)](LICENSE-APACHE)